chriscarrollsmith/python-package-template/README.md

 Note that documentation is rendered on each push to the `main` branch, so you should not need to manually render the documentation unless you want to preview changes.

+Due to a Quarto CLI bug, you may get an extraneous `index.html` file in the root directory when you render the `README.md` file.
+You can safely delete it.

 ### Git flow